-Performance Indicators (PI) Result 2023 Target 2025 CSG meetings number of CISE Stakeholder Group (CSG) meetings per year 3 2 per year Training and workshops overall number of Training, Workshops and Events per year 5 4 per year Number of exercises number of exercises where CISE is used for sharing information between stakeholders n/a 3 per year Strategic priorities Contributing outputs B Security Security 17.
-Enhance involvement as a technical and operational partner in the context of the EU maritime security strategy 2, 3 mom Surveillance 21.
-Continue improving functionality and efficiency of the EU maritime traffic monitoring and information system 24.
-Capitalise on surveillance expertise to engage further with the broader EU surveillance community to benefit the maritime services and add more value for the EU Reliable partner 32.
-Seek synergies with complementary EU bodies and communities to add more value for the EU ne traffic 1 2, 3 es to add more 2, 3 Knowledge hub 35.
-Provide the central EU maritime information hub and access po int for open data 2, 3 Outpute 2025 fisheries, law enforcement, environmental, border control, and transport.
+Performance Indicators (PI) Result 2023 Target 2025 CSG meetings number of CISE Stakeholder Group (CSG) meetings per year 3 2 per year Training and workshops overall number of Training, Workshops and Events per year 5 4 per year Number of exercises number of exercises where CISE is used for sharing information between stakeholders n/a 3 per year Strategic priorities Strategic objectives Contributing outputs (a) Security 17.
+Enhance involvement as a technical and operational partner in the EU maritime security strategy the context of 2, 3 mom Surveillance 21.
+Continue improving functionality and efficiency of the EU maritime traffic monitoring and information system 1 24.
+Capitalise on surveillance expertise to engage further with the broader EU surveillance community to benefit the maritime services and add more value for the EU 2, 3 Reliable partner 32.
+Seek synergies with complementary EU bodies and communities to add more value for the EU 2, 3 Knowledge hub 35.
+Provide the central EU maritime information hub and access po int for open data 2, 3 Outputs 2025 fisheries, law enforcement, environmental, border control, and transport.
 Further agreements and procedures will be set up to regulate the use of the information exchanged through the CISE network.